jncraton/emulator-memory/readme.md

 Array Sum
 ---------

-The array-sum.asm should add a scaler to every item in an array.
+The array-sum.asm should add a single number (a scalar) to every item in an array.
 The values for this code segment are:

 - Memory location 100: value to add to each item in the array
 - Memory location 101: length of the array